fclaerho/buildstack/README.md

 Build stacks can be divided into (so far) 4 types:

-  * Type 1: Build library — Collection of build functions and classes
+  * Type 1: Build library — Collection of build functions
-  * Type 2: Build framework — Dependency-graph manager, able to resolve standard transitions
+  * Type 2: Build framework — Dependency graph manager + Type 1 features
-  * Type 3: Build DSL
+  * Type 3: Build DSL (over a type 2)
   * Type 4: Build Configuration, the current state of the art.

 For types 1 and 2,